alcionai/corso/docs/blog/2022-11-16-corso-announcement-free-backup-for-microsoft-365.md

 ## Interested in Trying Corso?

-Corso is currently a tool in alpha to give you a CLI for backups of your M365 data.
+Corso, currently in alpha, provides a CLI-based tool for backups of your M365 data.
 [Follow the quickstart guide](https://docs.corsobackup.io/) to start protecting your business-critical M365 data in just a few minutes.
 Because Corso is currently in alpha, it should NOT be used in production.